 Elephants are familiar presences in philosophy and logic.
 For instance, many philosophers have commented on the Indian parable of the blind men who attempt to describe an elephant by touch, each “seeing” and hence defining it differently.
 The fable is often used to make a point about language, experience, and deniability.

 The fable would have been familiar to Ludwig Wittgenstein and Bertrand Russell.
-The two had an argument at Cambridge University in the early 20th century about the certainty of the proposition “There are no elephants in the room.”
+The two had an argument at Cambridge University in 1911 about the certainty of knowing that there is no rhinoceros in the room (in some versions of the story, it was a hippopotamus).

 Their argument was much discussed and long influential in philosophical circles.
 It was probably what Costello had in mind in his 1935 comment on the assertion that “there is not an elephant in the room.”